How can the flu be prevented?

 Who should get the flu vaccine?

 Everyone 6 months of age and older should be vaccinated for flu.
-It is especially important that the people listed below get a flu shot every year.
+It is especially important that the people in one of the groups listed below get a flu shot every year as they are more likely to get severely ill with flu.

 - Children aged 6 months through 18 years